fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 ### Tying Game Elements to Zones

 The previous example illustrates how to do this, but it’s important to realize that you’ve been doing it all along, simply by putting enemies in zones.
 The gang leader is over here, by the tables full of guns.
 His henchmen are spaced around the room, guarding the exits.
 So on and so forth.
-Now all you have to do is take that kind of thinking and apply it to all the <em>other</em> stuff you can put in a scene.
+Now all you have to do is take that kind of thinking and apply it to all the _other_ stuff you can put in a scene.
 Make sure that there’s an aspect, an obstacle, or a constraint associated with each zone.
 Also make sure there’s a reason to interact with or avoid each zone, that something interesting can happen in each one.

 ### Offer Free Environmental Invokes